Foot Ulcer

 • MLS laser therapy to increase blood flow to wound area

-• Regenerative skin grafts – We use many types of Amniotic and placental base skin grafts in the office.
+• Regenerative Medicine – We use many types of Amniotic and placental base skin grafts in the office.

 • Vascular testing – 3-minute test performed in office to check blood flow to your feet.
 Immediate results read by doctor.